Penile Implant in Los Angeles, CA

-While no surgery is without risks entirely, a penile prosthesis surgery is one of the safest and most minimally invasive surgical operation available.
-Regardless, complications can arise in rare cases and lead to device removal, such as scar tissue formation, infection, uncontrolled bleeding, erosion of tissue and mechanical failure.
+While no surgery is without risks entirely, penile prosthesis surgery is one of the safest and most minimally invasive surgical operations available.
+Regardless, complications can arise in rare cases and lead to device removal, such as scar tissue formation, infection, uncontrolled bleeding, erosion of tissue, and mechanical failure.
 Choosing a surgeon with extensive experience performing penile implant surgeries will greatly reduce the risk of these complications.

 Choosing which penile implant is right for you depends on numerous factors.
-You’ll need to discuss these factors with your urologist to determine which prosthesis will achieve optimal results.
+You’ll need to discuss these factors with Dr. Alarcon to determine which prosthesis will achieve optimal results.